Eagle10021/Legion-Controller/README.md

     *   **BIOS Optimization**: The 100% "Full" state triggers at 95% charge to account for laptop BIOS limits that often stop charging at 96-98%.
 *   **Critical Alerts**:
     *   **Emergency Pulse**: The entire keyboard blinks red when battery drops to 15% or lower while discharging.
-    *   **Charging Awareness**: If plugged in but still under 15%, the alarm calms to a single red blink on Zone 1 only.
+    *   **Charging Awareness**: If plugged in but still under the low threshold, the alarm calms to a solid red state on Zone 1 only to acknowledge connection without being distracting.

 ### System Dashboard and Tools
 *   **Hardware Monitoring**: Real-time display of CPU, GPU, and RAM specifications.